 South Bank UTC is committed to providing a safe and secure environment for children, staff and visitors.
-We promote a climate where children and adults will feel confident about sharing any concerns which they may have about their own safety or the well-being of others.
+We promote a climate where children and adults will feel confident about sharing any concerns that they may have about their own safety or the well-being of others.
 We strive to make sure that every student in the UTC feels secure, well cared for, and able to reach their full potential.

-We ensure all our own staff, governors, other professionals, parents/carers and students work together to know the rules about keeping children safe.
+We ensure all our own staff, governors, other professionals, parents/carers, and students work together to know the rules about keeping children safe.
 They understand the importance of following procedures and listening to each other, especially when there are concerns about safety.

 The UTC works hard to reduce all the kinds of harm that children can suffer, including abuse, bullying, discrimination and avoidable injuries.
-If you have any concerns at all about the safety or welfare of a child please do not hesitate to contact us.
+If you have any concerns at all about the safety or welfare of a child, please do not hesitate to contact us.

 The UTC’s Safeguarding Team: